This page is all about how to purl stitch step-by-step and it's simple to do.

-This little purling knitting pattern can also be your first practice dishcloth.
+This little purl stitch knitting pattern can also be your first practice dishcloth.

-If you'd like to continue practicing Stockinette stitch I made these beginner wrist warmers.
+If you'd like to continue practicing the purl stitch and Stockinette stitch I made these beginner wrist warmers.

-They're fast and easy and you'll have something to keep your hands and arms toasty warm.
+They're fast, easy and you'll have something to keep your hands and arms toasty warm.